-- Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
+Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental requests.
 For more information on how we respond to requests for information about integry.io users, please see our Legal Guidelines.

 Information that you choose to make public is–you guessed it–disclosed publicly.

 That means, of course, that information like your Company Name, Logo and other Branding Assets & Guidelines, Screenshots of your application, Descriptions and Capabilities and contact information for support purposes that you’ve made public.